Congressional caucus: Southern Caucus

 The Southern Caucus was a Senate caucus of Southern Democrats chaired by Richard Russell, which opposed civil rights legislation and formed a vital part of the conservative coalition that dominated the Senate into the 1960s.
 The tone of the Southern Caucus was to be more moderate and reasonable than the explicit white supremacism of some Southern Senators.

 The caucus was where the Southern Manifesto was written which supported the reversal of the landmark Supreme Court 1954 ruling Brown v.
 Board of Education and was signed by 19 Senators and 82 Representatives.

 Equality

-The formation of the Congressional Equality Caucus (formerly the Congressional LGBTQ+ Equality Caucus) was announced on June 4, 2008, by openly gay members of congress Tammy Baldwin and Barney Frank.
+The formation of the Congressional Equality Caucus (formerly the Congressional LGBTQIA+ Equality Caucus) was announced on June 4, 2008, by openly gay members of congress Tammy Baldwin and Barney Frank.
 The mission of the caucus is to work for LGBTQ rights, the repeal of laws discriminatory against LGBTQ persons, the elimination of hate-motivated violence, and improved health and well-being for all persons, regardless of sexual orientation, gender identity, or gender expression.
 The caucus serves as a resource for Members of Congress, their staffs, and the public on LGBTQ issues.

 The LGBT Equality Caucus admits any member who is willing to advance LGBTQ rights, regardless of their sexual identity or orientation; it has historically been co-chaired by every openly-LGBTQ member of the House.
 The caucus had 194 members, all of them Democrats, in the 118th United States Congress.